moisesbarrachina/Backend-Frontend-Template/README.md

 <details>
   <summary>AJAX</summary>

   ### AJAX frontend system

-  More functions and examples for the frontend, AJAX forms too
+  More functions and examples for the WordPress frontend, AJAX forms too

   An static shortcode is cached by a cache system, but the AJAX responses are dynamic and the cache plugin doesn't interfere with the response